rodmccutcheon/stream-reactor/README.md

         This would send field's values as JSON object to the said topic.

-        Note that in kafka connect properies one needs to set `key.converter` and `value.converter` as `org.apache.kafka.connect.storage.StringConverter`
+        Note that in kafka connect properties one needs to set `key.converter` and `value.converter` as `org.apache.kafka.connect.storage.StringConverter`

+    * Added a new INCREMENTALMODE called dsesearchtimestamp that will make a DSE Search queries using Solr instead of a native Cassandra query.

+        Instead of the native query:

+        SELECT a, b, c, d FROM keyspace.table WHERE pkCol > ?
+AND pkCol <= ?
+ALLOW FILTERING;
+        We will have now the query with Solr on the dsesearchtimestamp INCREMENTALMODE:

+        SELECT a, b, c, d FROM keyspace.table WHERE solr_query=?;
+        Where the solr_query will be something like this:

+        pkCol:{2020-03-23T15:02:21Z TO 2020-03-23T15:30:12.989Z]

+*   AzureDocumentDB

+    *   Move to version 2.x since 1.x is deprecated in May 2020

 **Bug fixes**

 *   JMS Source